 - Out-of-state horses must have current Coggins test

 Pets are allowed.
 They must be restrained at all times and socialized to deal with crowds and other animals.
 Owners are responsible for cleanup and behavior.
 If your pet becomes stressed during the campout, we recommend having a backup plan of a friend or relative who can take the pet home.
 A pet that becomes agitated, noisy, etc., may be asked to leave the premises.
-Know your animal, how they do in these situations, and please be responsible.
+Know your animal, how they behave in this sort of environment,and please be responsible.
 Mountain lions and bears do frequent the area.

 Alcohol is allowed.
-We ask that drinking be done responsibly.
+Please drink responsibly.
 If a person or group becomes disruptive, that person or group will be excluded from further activity at this camp-out and future camp-outs, and asked to leave the campground when sober.

 No illegal drugs are permitted on the premises.
+Medical marijuana patients are not protected while on federal park land or forest.
 If you have a prescription for medical marijuana, we suggest you speak with your physician prior to attending the camp-out.
-We will be on federal lands and this is a gray area.
-We strongly encourage you to continue your prescription medications during the camp-out.
+We strongly encourage you to continue your other prescription medications during the camp-out.
 Wanting to be “free” of your regular medications may cause complications and we have no medical staff, nor do cell phones work at the campground.
 It could be some time before medical help can be contacted or an emergency is treated.

 Mental Health Advisory: If you have a mental health condition, and it is not stabilized or is only recently stabilized, then you may want to reconsider attending the camp-out.
 It is not advisable to participate in programs of this nature.
 If you are unsure, please consult your psychologist and/or psychiatrist and follow their advice.

 No firearms/weapons are permitted and there is no shooting range.
 An Athame for ritual use is fine.